Guide to employee benefits and HR rules in California

 Required workplace accommodations

-The California Fair Employment and Housing Act, in conjunction with the federal Americans with Disabilities Act, requires organizations with five or more employees to provide reasonable accommodations for those with physical or mental disabilities.
+The California Fair Employment and Housing Act, in conjunction with the federal Americans with Disabilities Act, requires organizations with five or more employees to provide reasonable accommodations for those with physical or mental disabilities3.

 This might include allowing employees to change job duties, providing medical leave, changing work schedules, relocating the work area, or providing additional aid.